audio-base/audiobase-v2/README.md

 3. Open terminal and enter react-native run-ios OR react-native run-android
 4. In the app enter Audiobase name: Hrla28
 5. In the app enter Key: Hrla28key
-6. Add Songs to the queue BEFORE clicking home

 ## Requirements